-The Contacts, Calendar, and Mail apps are not included in ownCloud 9, and are not supported.
-You may easily install them by clicking the Enable button on their respective menu:Apps[Productivity] entries.
+The Contacts, Calendar, and Mail apps are not included in ownCloud 9 and later, and are not supported.
+You can install them from the ownCloud Marketplace by clicking btn:[Install] on their respective entries.
+You can find them under menu:Market[Productivity].